Next Year: History

 A shorter version (running at just 3:21 compared to the original's 4:36) was released as a single in 2000 and was used in the music video.
 Backup vocals were added, and it does not include the outro present in the original album version.

 Style

+The song features a Mellotron, making it the first song by the band to have a keyboard on it.
+Dave Grohl said that he wanted to add it to make the song more of a "Sgt.
+Pepper's rip off."

-SPIN Magazine proclaimed the song "a power ballad in the “Wonderwall” sense", remarking that the band are "at their loveliest when aping peak-popularity Britpop".
+SPIN Magazine proclaimed the song "a power ballad in the "Wonderwall" sense", remarking that the band are "at their loveliest when aping peak-popularity Britpop".

 Ed theme song

 The opening of "Next Year" was used as the theme song for the NBC television series Ed (2000–2004).
 The show's creators, Rob Burnett and Jon Beckerman (formerly of the Late Show with David Letterman) used the song despite knowledge of production company Viacom's insistence that they own the rights to the show's theme song.
 "Next Year" was thus ultimately replaced by Clem Snide's "Moment in the Sun" during the second season.
 As a result of outcries from Burnett and Beckerman, however, Viacom relented and "Next Year" returned as the theme song in the third and fourth seasons.